condon18/wordsearchProlog/README.md

-# wordsearchProlog
+# WordSearchProlog
-Prolog implementation of wordsearch
+Implement a word search solver in Prolog for CS352